liquidunderground/liquidlauncher/README.md

 initial page for the RSS browser.

-### Installation builds
+### Distributable builds

-Executable builds are done using [PyInstaller] and we prefer one-file builds for easy distribution.
+Distributable builds are done using [PyInstaller] and we prefer one-file builds for easy distribution.
 Here's the command to do it.

    user$ pyinstaller ll_main.py --icon=img/icons/ll.ico --onefile --windowed

+We also defined a `make` recipe for your convenience:

+   user$ make dist